NRW-DP/job4j_elementary/README.md

-# Job4j. Блок базовый синтаксис.
+# Job4j.
+Basic Syntax Module
-Проект содержит решения блока "Базовый синтаксис
+This project includes solutions for the "Basic Syntax" module.

-В этом проекте рассмотрены:
+In this project, the following topics are covered:
-- переменные
+- Variables
-- операторы ветвления
+- Conditional Statements
-- циклы
+- Loops
-- массивы
+- Arrays
-- модульное тестирование
+- Unit Testing
-- IDEA
+- IntelliJ IDEA
-- Основы GIT
+- Git Fundamentals